-- Masks are optional in Pasco County Schools.
-However, the CDC continues to recommend the use of masks.
+- Masks are optional in Pasco County Schools, but strongly encouraged for employees.
+The CDC continues to recommend the use of masks.
 Since CDC guidance is subject to change, we recommend visiting the CDC website for the latest guidance.

 - All district employees, students, visitors, and volunteers will conduct a health self-screener prior to reporting to work or school each day.
 The screeners will be posted at the top of each school website.